zwiebert/tronferno-mcu/docs/CLI.md

 These options  are used to calculate times for the "astro-automatic" built in to receivers.
 Astro closes the shutter at civil dusk.
 The user can define a offset time (like 10 mintutes before civil dusk).

-* longitude=N
+* longitude=DEC
-* latitude=N
+* latitude=DEC
 * time-zone=N  - relative to GMT/UTC.
 Like: +1.0 or -7.0  or -6.5
 * dst=(eu|0|1) - enable/disable daylight saving time. eu=europe. manually: 0=off, 1=on.
 If DST is on, the shutter will add 1 hour to its astro timer

         config longitude=-13.23452 latitude=+52.34234 time-zone=+1  dst=eu;

-* rtc=ISO-TIME-STRING - Sets the MCUs internal real time clock.
+* rtc=ISO-TIME - Sets the MCUs internal real time clock.
 Usually set automatically by NTP server.

         config 2017-12-31T23:59:59;